20 mins read

 The first step is to understand the project.
 Thoroughly review all documents, including specifications, architectural drawings, engineering plans, and contracts, to understand the scope and objectives.

-The person in charge of the takeoff is not necessarily the person responsible for the project’s design specifications.
+The person in charge of the takeoff is not necessarily responsible for the project’s design specifications.
 Although they should trust the documents above, this step also involves feeding the data extracted from these documents into your takeoff software and reviewing its accuracy and validity.
 Here, the takeoff professional should also use their expertise to identify and report errors or discrepancies to the management team.

 Divide the work into sections

 This best practice is especially useful in complex projects involving many items.
-A good strategy is to divide the project into smaller, more manageable parts and tackle each one individually.
+A good strategy is to divide the project into smaller, more manageable parts and tackle one individually.
 For example, some high-rise projects are divided by floors; others might be divided by phases or, in large ones, by buildings.

 Take measurements

 Once the scope and input are defined, the estimator (or whoever is responsible for the QTO) should use the data extracted from the documents to measure the different items.
 Various methods or techniques can be used depending on the nature of the item being measured.
-For example, you will quantify drywall differently to doorknobs or nails.
+For example, you will quantify drywall differently than doorknobs or nails.

-• Linear length: This measurement technique is used for items that need to be quantified according to their length, such as electrical wiring or pipes.
+- Linear length: This measurement technique is used for items that need to be quantified according to their length, such as electrical wiring or pipes.

-• Weight: This technique measures items by their weight, such as a ton of sand.
+- Weight: This technique measures items by their weight, such as a ton of sand.
 Overestimation is usually necessary to ensure the correct amount is purchased.
 This also helps determine transportation costs.

-• Cubic volume: This technique is used for three-dimensional materials that are needed to fill a space, such as concrete or earthworks.
+- Cubic volume: This technique is used for three-dimensional materials that are needed to fill a space, such as concrete or earthworks.
 To calculate it, estimators use the following formula: length x width x height.

 Record quantities and price them

 After completing the materials and labor list, it is time to record the quantities and give them a dollar amount.
-Here, it is important to find a balance between price and quality and ensure no errors are made that could derail the budget later.
+Here, it is essential to find a balance between price and quality and ensure no errors are made that could derail the budget later.
 This is the stage where the project is brought to life with more tangible information.
-The goal is to align the takeoff data into a pricing system.
+The goal is to align the takeoff data with a pricing system.

 Use the right technology

 To produce a construction quantity takeoff, estimators mostly use Excel estimating software, which has long been ubiquitous for construction estimation with its user-friendly features; however, it has limitations.
 For instance, updating templates can be laborious, often requiring file-by-file adjustments, and sharing information can be cumbersome.
-Due to design changes or additional requirements, quantity takeoffs are frequently adjusted during the estimation process, especially when it comes to large or complex projects, and even after a bid is secured, changes can still occur.
+Due to design changes or additional requirements, quantity takeoffs are frequently adjusted during estimation, especially when it comes to large or complex projects, and even after a bid is secured, changes can still occur.
 In addition, it can be challenging to achieve standardization as the project grows in size and complexity.

 Some firms use independent tools tailored for QTO and estimation.
 The result, however, is that data needs to be shuffled from one user to another.
 Even if there are connectors, in many instances, data is moved from system to system manually.
 The result?
 Inaccuracies that, at times, can derail a project and cause significant cost overruns.